XXX (film series)

-XXX (stylized as xXx and pronounced Triple X) is an American spy fiction action film series created by Rich Wilkes.
+XXX (stylized as xXx and pronounced Triple X) is an American action spy film series created by Rich Wilkes.
 It consists of three full-length feature films: XXX (2002), XXX: State of the Union (2005) and XXX: Return of Xander Cage (2017), and a short film: The Final Chapter: The Death of Xander Cage.
 The series has grossed $694 million worldwide.

 Films

 XXX (2002)

 The film was released on August 9, 2002, which stars Vin Diesel as Xander Cage, a thrill seeking extreme sports enthusiast, stuntman and rebellious athlete-turned-reluctant spy for the National Security Agency who is sent on a dangerous mission to infiltrate a group of potential Russian terrorists in Central Europe.
 The film also stars Asia Argento, Marton Csokas and Samuel L. Jackson.
 It was directed by Rob Cohen, who previously directed The Fast and the Furious (2001), in which Diesel also starred.

 XXX: State of the Union (2005)

-The film was released on April 29, 2005, which stars Ice Cube as Darius Stone, a new agent in the Triple X program, who is sent to Washington, DC to defuse a power struggle amongst national leaders.
+The film was released on April 29, 2005, which stars Ice Cube as Darius Stone, a new agent in the Triple X program, who is sent to Washington, D.C. to defuse a power struggle amongst national leaders.